 photos and stories

-Luca and I went to Georgia in June 2017.
+In June 2017 Luca and I went backpacking in Georgia.

 It was a guy I met in Gjrokaster, Albania, who made me want to visit Georgia and Armenia.
 He said that these were his favorite countries (he visited plenty), but he decided to open and manage a hostel in Albania because he thought it had much potential.
 And I believe he was right.